-Throwley was first recorded as a residence in 1203, the 5th year of King John's reign, when Oliver de Meverell settled here.
+Throwley was first recorded as a residence in 1208, in the reign of King John, when Oliver de Meverell settled here.
 It was probably a dwelling for years prior to that – the Manifold Valley being an area rich in archaeological relics from Thor's Cave and the Burial Grounds of Castern, whilst in the area around the Hall there are traces of a deserted medieval village.

 The Meverells, an ancient Derbyshire family, remained owners of the estate for many years.
 Thomas de Meverell married Agnes in the 2nd year of the reign of Edward I (1278).
 She was an heir of Goebert de Gayton.

 In 1344, the 17th year of Edward III, deeds given at Tideswell name Thomas de Meverell 'Lord of Throwley'.

 In 1503 Sir Samson Meverell, Lord Mayor of Tideswell, and Constable of England (having served in 11 battles over 2 years in the French wars) built the Hall, now standing as ruins, from local limestone and non-local sandstone, amid a deer park bounded by a 10-foot high drystone wall.
 The lowered walls remain to this day as field boundaries.

 His son Robert married Elizabeth – the daughter of Sir Thomas Fleming – Lord Chief Justice of the King's Bench.
 The couple lived at Throwley and an elaborate tomb in their memory lies in the West Wing of Ilam Church.